 That was in 2014.

 When I say ‘I didn’t care’, I don’t mean that I had given up on myself or my appearance or anything like that.
 In fact, it was quite the opposite.
-It was an empowered choice that I made because I wanted to see what I looked like with my real hair.
+It was an empowered choice that I made because I wanted to see what I looked like after growing out my grey hair naturally.
 I wanted to know if I would be as confident.
 If I’d still be me.
 And I cared very much about taking back the hours I was spending applying hendigo every month.

-It took a lot of guts to grow out my grey hair naturally"
+It took a lot of guts to start growing out my grey hair naturally"

 The first year was not great.
 Frankly, it sucked.
 My husband hated it.
 He never said so and tried to be positive for me, but I knew the truth.